Internet-Draft OAuth Mission Signals August 2026

 Mission-Bound Authorization for OAuth 2.0 [I-D.draft-mcguinness-oauth-mission] (the "issuance profile") gates derivation on Mission state and bounds outstanding self-contained tokens by their lifetime.
 The Mission Status and Lifecycle profile [I-D.draft-mcguinness-oauth-mission-status] adds surfaces for observing and changing state, and points to event-driven propagation for deployments that need Mission state changes to reach consumers promptly, without each consumer polling Mission Status per Mission.
 It does not define the channel.

-This document is OPTIONAL and experimental: adopt it for evaluation, not as a stable interface.
-Push delivery is a propagation latency optimization over correctly sized pull: a consumer that polls the Status profile's surfaces within the deployment's published staleness bound, and fails safe on the Mission's expires_at, already meets the suite's revocation-propagation model without this channel ([I-D.draft-mcguinness-oauth-mission-status]).
+This document is optional.
+Push delivery is a propagation-latency acceleration over correctly sized pull: a consumer that polls the Status profile's surfaces within the deployment's published staleness bound, and fails safe on the Mission's expires_at, already meets the suite's revocation-propagation model without this channel ([I-D.draft-mcguinness-oauth-mission-status]).
+This channel is never the sole state source, and a missed event reads as stale state, never as still active.
 Deploy this profile where polling per Mission does not scale or the staleness bound must shrink below a practical polling interval.
+The Mission Issuer is an SSF transmitter and the consumer an SSF receiver in the framework's own vocabulary ([OIDC-SSF]), so a deployment already operating a Shared Signals / CAEP stream adds this event type to infrastructure it runs today.

 This document defines no new Mission semantics: the Mission, its lifecycle states, and the mission claim are defined in [I-D.draft-mcguinness-oauth-mission].
 The states this event reports are the issuance profile's lifecycle state space [I-D.draft-mcguinness-oauth-mission] as extended by whichever lifecycle profiles the deployment runs ([I-D.draft-mcguinness-oauth-mission-status] and any companion profile it adopts).
 A deployment that does not stand up an event stream uses the polling surfaces of the Status profile instead and is unaffected by this document.